The National Association of Esports Coaches and Directors & Its History

-Along with other valuable resources, the NAECAD will also launch a formal process to recognize National and Regional Awards for Coaches, Athletes, and Teams.
-This deserved recognition will begin to highlight the amazing skills and abilities of esports athletes across the nation and the coaches and directors that lead their teams.
+Along with other valuable resources, the NAECAD launched a formal process to recognize National and Regional Awards for Coaches, Athletes, and Teams.
+This deserved recognition highlights the amazing skills and abilities of esports athletes across the nation and the coaches and directors that lead their teams.
 The NAECAD Hall of Fame will also be established to recognize those individuals who have invested time and effort to grow competitive esports.

 NAECAD’s Core Values:

 Integrity – We set and demonstrate the highest standards for both the coaching and directors within the sport and our organization.

 Service – We are knowledgeable, accessible, and provide resources for coaches and directors to learn and develop.